Introduction to UMEP Python scripting

 baseraster = gdal.Open('C:/Users/xlinfr/Documents/PythonScripts/SOLWEIG/SOLWEIGdata/DSM_KRbig.tif')

-fillraster = baseraster.ReadAsArray().astype(np.float)
+fillraster = baseraster.ReadAsArray().astype(float)

 fillraster = fillraster * 0.0